Flo Milli: Career

-2019–2021: Ho, Why Is You Here?
+2018–2021: Ho, Why Is You Here?

 In October 2018, Flo Milli recorded the original version of her breakout single, "Beef FloMix", a freestyle over the instrumental of rapper and producer Ethereal's 2014 track "Beef" featuring rapper Playboi Carti.
 It went viral on Instagram and other social media sites, including TikTok, reaching number two on Spotify's Viral 50 in April 2019.
 A fully-produced version of the song was released in July 2019, and received over 46 million streams on Spotify.
 Flo Milli's follow-up single was "In the Party", released in October 2019.

-She performed at Rolling Loud Los Angeles in December 2019.
-By the end of 2019, she had signed to record executive Justin Goldman's label '94 Sounds and RCA Records.
+In December 2019, She performed at Rolling Loud Los Angeles.
+At the end of 2019, she signed to record executive Justin Goldman's label '94 Sounds and RCA Records.
 In February 2020, she released the single "My Attitude".
 Her singles "Not Friendly" and "Eat It Up" were released in March and April 2020 respectively.
 In June 2020, Flo Milli released the J. White Did It-produced single "Like That Bitch".
 A music video for the track was released in July 2020, alongside another single, "Weak".
 Flo Milli's debut mixtape, Ho, Why Is You Here?, was released on July 24, 2020, to critical praise.
 It received a placement on Rolling Stones "200 Greatest Hip Hop Albums of All Time" list in 2022.

-On August 10, 2020, it was announced that Flo Milli had signed an exclusive global co-publishing deal with Pulse Music Group.
+In August 2020, Flo Milli signed an exclusive global co-publishing deal with Pulse Music Group.
 The company described the deal, which encompasses her entire catalog, as "a highly competitive signing situation".
-Singer Saygrace featured Flo Milli on the remix of her single, "Boys Ain't Shit", in August 2020.
-She appeared in the music video for G-Eazy's single, "Down", featuring Latto, in September 2020.
+In August 2020, singer Saygrace featured Flo Milli on the remix of her single, "Boys Ain't Shit".
+In September 2020, she appeared in the music video for G-Eazy's single, "Down", featuring Latto.
 Flo Milli was nominated for Best New Artist at the 2020 BET Hip Hop Awards in September 2020.

 In January 2021, Flo Milli released the single, "Roaring 20s".
 In June 2021, she was included on the XXL Freshman Class of 2021.
 She was nominated for Best New Artist at the BET Awards 2021.